 We can call this tree the Karite tree, Vitellaria Paradoxa, or just Shea tree (I promise it will answer to either of its names.)
 It comes from the Sopotaceae family of trees that is common in Africa.

 Karite nuts are harvested from these trees to make a wonderful and magical butter that has been providing its residents in Africa many benefits since the days of early Egypt!

 The fatty butter is naturally solid at room temperature but melts in the heat, so basically you can take a little of the butter itself and use hand friction to prepare it to be applied to any area of your body.
-Especially your feet, hands, dry spots.
-Many people like to use Soap and Body Butters with Shea added so that it treats and moisturizes their skin on a regular basis.
+Common areas of application are your feet, hands, dry spots, or even your face and lips.
+Many people like to use multiple skin products with Shea added so that it treats and moisturizes their skin on a regular basis.

-Speaking of vitamins, It has been used for many years for a healing agent on cuts, rashes, scrapes, eczema, scars, stretch marks, and other skin conditions.
+This vitamin rich butter has been used for many years for a healing agent on cuts, rashes, scrapes, eczema, scars, stretch marks, and other skin conditions.
 Many women and men in Africa, as well as the U.S. also use this Shea for their hair as a moisturizer and stabilizer.

-The Nuts from the Shea tree are roasted and cracked to harvest the butter from the nut.
+The nuts from the Shea Tree are roasted and cracked to harvest the butter from the nut.
 It goes through a long and detailed process that ensures all the vitamins and natural properties are in tact and ready to eat or use for body products.
 The roasting process is what gives it the nutty scent that is most common to Shea Butter.
 Most any Shea Butter you get that is raw and unrefined will have this nutty scent to it.
 Most users of Shea Butter are fine with the scent and know they are getting the real thing when they smell this distinctive scent.